growilabs/growi-docs/docs/en/admin-guide/management-cookbook/external-notification.md

 ## Global Notification Setting

-You can configure Slack notifications to be sent out when a Wiki user performs a certain action.
+You can configure Slack notifications to be sent out when a GROWI user performs a certain action.

 ### How to set Global Notification

-1. Access the security settings page (/admin/notification) in the Management page.
+1. Access to the Security Settings page (/admin/notification) in the Management page.
 1. Open the Global Notification tab.
 1. Click the Add Notification button on the right side of the list of notification settings.
 1. Configure various settings in Notification Advanced Settings.